NaN-xyz/Glyph-Filters/README.md

 Many scripts make use of Perlin noise and therefore require the `noise` library.
 This should be as simple as `pip install noise` in your terminal.

-Move everything in this project's `Scripts` folder to a new folder within Application Support ▹ Glyphs ▹ Scripts
+Move everything in this project's `NaNGlyphFilters` folder to a new folder within Application Support ▹ Glyphs ▹ Scripts

 Bob's your mother's brother.